-14. Medical Insurance
+13. Medical Insurance

-A group medical insurance program for full-time employees and their dependents is made available through the University.
+A group medical insurance program for full-time employees and their dependents is made available through the university.
 It is also available for part-time salaried employees who work at least thirty (30) hours per week.
 The terms and conditions of this program are subject to the insurance policy provision in force at any given time.
-Details pertaining to the group medical insurance are available in the personnel office located on the Hattiesburg campus.
+Details pertaining to the group medical insurance are available in the human resources office located on the Hattiesburg campus.